Gran Hotel Son Net History

 A new start

-Soon after its opening, Grand Hotel Son Net was recognized by Conde Nast Traveler magazine as one of the 21 best international hotels for the 21st century.
+Soon after its opening, Gran Hotel Son Net was recognized by Conde Nast Traveler magazine as one of the 21 best international hotels for the 21st century.
 Many prestigious awards followed as did guests from all over the world, including a long list of celebrities as European royalty and Heads of State and icons from the world of music, literature, fashion, business, and sport.
 They were joined by Academy Award-winning actresses, actors, producers, and directors, all of whom mixed naturally with other guests who came from a multitude of cultures.
 All came to Son Net to share the same warm hospitality, comfort, and ambiance of a grand family estate.

 The suites and rooms were restored by Mallorcan craftsman using traditional techniques and materials.
 Each unique room has been individually designed and decorated in a style and color.
 Every room has its own character and personality while maintaining its link to the traditional method of the building.